Ultimate Guide: Undercarriage Parts Maintenance & Selection Tips

 13. Jun.
 2024

 In the asphalt industry, wisdom from experienced professionals often emphasizes the importance of grounding: "Be on earth, make sure your power comes from the ground."
 This guiding principle assists in overcoming numerous challenges.
-Today, we delve into the machinery's "feet"—the undercarriage system—to ensure your machines are as grounded as they should be.
+Today, we delve into the machinery's "feet"—the undercarriage system—to ensure your Cold Milling Machines and Pavers are as grounded as they should be.
 Following an overview of each undercarriage part's basic functions, we'll provide insights on maintaining, inspecting, selecting, and assessing them.

 Stay informed with this article as we unveil the secrets of undercarriage spare parts, ensuring your machinery remains robust and reliable on the ground.